 Community-Based and Engaged Learning (CB-EL) Faculty Fellows

-The Lindy Center’s supports Community-Based and Engaged Learning faculty and courses with the help of faculty experts in community engaged teaching and scholarship to inform and lead its work at Drexel, support training and faculty workshops, and design pedagogical preparation for undergraduate and graduate community-engaged students and student projects.
+The Faculty Fellows are experts in community-engaged teaching and scholarship.
+They work alongside Lindy Center staff in our efforts to support Community-Based and Engaged Learning faculty and courses, informing and leading our work at Drexel, supporting trainings and workshops, and designing pedagogical tools for fellow faculty as well as student leaders involved in community-engaged projects.
 Lindy Center Faculty Fellows also work to create a shared community among scholars committed to integrating their scholarship with work being led by people, groups and organizations to address local and global issues.

-Fellows clockwise from top left: Stephanie Smith Budhai, Steve Vásquez Dolph, Mira Olson, Ayana Allen-Handy, Valerie Ifill
+Fellows clockwise from top left: Andrew Zitcer, Steve Vásquez Dolph, Valerie Ifill, Ayana Allen-Handy, Stephanie Smith Budhai, Mira Olson

 Ayana Allen-Handy, PhD, is a Faculty Fellow at the Lindy Center in Community-Engaged Research, supporting the development of pedagogy and preparation for students and faculty engaged in research with local and global communities.
 Dr. Allen-Handy is an Associate Professor of Urban Education in the School of Education and the Director of the Justice-oriented Youth (JoY) Education Lab where she leads several youth and community-led research projects including the AmeriCorps funded project Anti-displacement: The Untapped Potential of University-Community Cooperative Living, Black Girls STEAMing through Dance, and the West Philadelphia Youth Archivists Project at West Philadelphia High School.